anywhichway/inline-function/README.md

 # Version History (reverse chronological order)

+2022-10-15 v0.0.10 Removed caching of worker, sometimes old results were getting returned.
+Rolled back changes from v0.0.9 which broke some dependent code using this component.

 2022-10-15 v0.0.9 Added default value of 'undefined' if no expression is associated with the tag.

 2022-10-12 v0.0.8 Minor optimization, moved `connected()` body to `initialize()`.